ntop/ntopng/doc/src/api/user_scripts/syslog.rst

 Syslog Scripts
 ##############

-Syslog scripts are used to handle syslog events and ingest data, including alerts, from external sources (alerts from Intrusion Detection Systems is an example).
+Syslog scripts are used to handle syslog events and ingest data, including flows and alerts, from external sources (e.g. alerts from Intrusion Detection Systems).

 Scripts Location
 ----------------